AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 Operating model addresses organizational structure around AI:

-• Do you have centralized AI leadership or is it distributed across departments?
+• Do you have centralized AI leadership or is it distributed?

 • Is there a center of excellence or dedicated AI director?

-• Does that leadership have actual budget they can allocate?
+• Does that leadership have budget they can allocate?

-• How do AI decisions get made and AI initiatives get prioritized?
+• How do AI decisions get made and initiatives get prioritized?

-Having clear structure matters so AI initiatives don’t depend on random individual efforts.
-There’s no single “right” organizational structure.
+Clear structure ensures AI initiatives do not depend on random individual efforts.

 Domain 7: Culture & People